sustachio/sustachio/README.md

 ---

 - graphics are cool
-- amatur at web design but still learning
+- ok at web design
-- i mostly use git to use files on multiple computers and not much version control stuff
+- i mostly use github to use files on multiple computers and not much version control stuff

 ---